-The Board met 14 times in FY2014, including five regular meetings and nine special meetings.
-At the end of FY2014, the Board consisted of ten members.
+The Board met 15 times in FY2016, including 4 regular meetings and 11 special meetings.
+At the end of FY2016, the Board consisted of 12 members.
 In accordance with the listing standards of the New York Stock Exchange (NYSE), at least two-thirds of the members of Sysco's Board of Directors are independent directors.
-During FY2014, eight of ten directors were independent; three directors were female, seven male; and one director was of a minority background.
+During FY2016, 10 of 12 directors were independent; three directors were female, nine were male; and one director was of a minority background.

-Following the company's 2013 Annual Meeting of Stockholders in Houston on Nov.
-15, 2013, Sysco Corporation named Jackie M. Ward as its non-executive chairman of the Sysco Board of Directors.
+Jackie M. Ward is chairman of the Sysco Board of Directors.
 Ms. Ward, a Sysco director since September 2001, was previously the board's lead director, chaired the Corporate Governance and Nominating Committee, and served on the Compensation Committee and the Executive Committee.

 The Board maintains six committees: Audit, Compensation, Corporate Governance and Nominating, Corporate Sustainability, Executive and Finance.
 Each committee acts under a charter that sets forth its goals, membership qualifications, procedures and duties.